Flagship · 01 · 2025 — in production

 invuna.com

-Invuna — Invitations, Generated. — full website — mobile
+Invuna — Generated Invitations for Any Event — full website — mobile

 Overview

-Invuna is the SaaS we own end-to-end.
-Strategy, design, code, infrastructure — every decision is ours, and every consequence is ours.
-A user describes an event in plain language; the product generates the copy, generates the artwork, assembles the card, and ships it across WhatsApp, Telegram, Instagram Story, Facebook, email, and direct link.
-Auth, payments, multilingual routing, RSVP dashboard — all in place.
-All custom-built.
+Invuna is our product, from strategy to maintenance.
+Design, code, infrastructure — we are responsible for building it and for running it after launch.
+A user describes an event in plain language; the product writes the copy, generates the artwork, assembles the card, and sends it across WhatsApp, Telegram, Instagram Story, Facebook, email, or a direct link.
+Auth, payments, multilingual routing, RSVP dashboard — all of it built by us.
 Live at invuna.com.

 Languages live